ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Deactivating an Authorization

-If a client wishes to relinquish its authorization to issue certificates for an identifier, then it may request that the server deactivates each authorization associated with it by sending POST requests with the static object {"status": "deactivated"} to each authorization URL.
+If a client wishes to relinquish its authorization to issue certificates for an identifier, then it may request that the server deactivate each authorization associated with it by sending POST requests with the static object {"status": "deactivated"} to each authorization URL.